occultlang/occult/README.md

 - [x] Add match statements
 - [ ] Pointers in arrays
 - [x] Enhance for loops further
-- [x] Remove the unsafe keyword entirely because of memory safety guarantee
+- [x] Remove the unsafe keyword entirely because of the memory safety guarantee
 - [x] Static analyzer base for Occult